Arkansas Highway 326: History

 Highway 326 was first created by the Arkansas State Highway Commission on June 23, 1965 between US 64 and Skyline Drive in Russellville.
 A second route was created on October 27, 1965 between US 64 and Highway 124, as it exists today.
 In 1973, the Arkansas General Assembly passed Act 9 of 1973.
 The act directed county judges and legislators to designate up to 12 mi of county roads as state highways in each county.
 As a result of this legislation, a third segment of Highway 326 was designated on May 23, 1973 between Gum Log and Highway 105.

 The segment in Russellville was extended on May 23, 1979 between US 64 and Highway 7.
 The ASHC adopted a United States Army Corps of Engineers levee road constructed along the Illinois Bayou arm of Lake Dardanelle into the state highway system.
 Highway 326 was extended south from Skyline Drive to its present southern terminus on August 13, 1980.

-Formerly, there was a third middle section of 1.50 mi along Weir Road, beginning at U.S. Highway 64 (US 64) in Russellville and running north to Highway 124 (AR 124).
-That section is now part of AR 124.
+Formerly, there was a third middle section of 1.50 mi along Weir Road, beginning at US 64 in Russellville and running north to Highway 124.
+That section is now part of Highway 124.